-10 practical tips that you need to consider when running a prize draw
+10 practical tips for running a prize draw in 2026

 While running a prize draw may not seem like the most complicated process, there are a number of legal considerations you need to make to stay transparent and compliant.